 This is not the time to give into a cheat (even a tiny one!), tempting as it may be.
 It’ll only reset your body’s craving clock, and you’ll have to go through the pain all over again.
 Seriously, it’s not worth it.
 Suck it up buttercup.

-Brussels Sprouts Hash with Bacon and Egg Recipe Notes
+How to Make Brussels Sprouts Hash with Bacon and Eggs

 Having breakfast prep meals on hand during a Whole30 is a must, and this brussels sprouts hash is on the menu this week, along with my ground turkey hash (made with butternut squash and spinach instead of peppers and summer squash).
 It’s fast, it’s easy, it’s indulgent (thank you bacon!) and it only requires a handful of ingredients – bacon, shaved brussels sprouts, shallots, some seasoning, and a fresh fried egg.